Who wants to fly over Taliban-held Afghanistan? New FAA rules allow it, but planes largely avoid it

 Though landlocked, Afghanistan’s position in central Asia means it sits along the most direct routes for those traveling from India to Europe and America.
 After the Taliban takeover of Kabul on Aug.
 15, 2021, civil aviation simply stopped, as ground controllers no longer managed the airspace.
 Fears about anti-aircraft fire, particularly after the 2014 shootdown of Malaysian Airlines Flight 17 over Ukraine, saw authorities around the world order their commercial airliners out.

 In the time since, airlines largely curve around Afghanistan’s borders.
-Flights rush through Afghan airspace for only a few minutes while over the sparsely populated Wakhan Corridor, a narrow panhandle that juts out of the east of the country between Tajikistan and Pakistan, before continuing on their way.
+Some travel south over Iran and Pakistan.
+Other flights rush through Afghan airspace for only a few minutes while over the sparsely populated Wakhan Corridor, a narrow panhandle that juts out of the east of the country between Tajikistan and Pakistan, before continuing on their way.

 But those diversions add more time to flights — which mean the aircraft burns more jet fuel, a major expense for any carrier.
 That’s why a decision in late July by the U.S. Federal Aviation Administration caught the industry’s eye when it announced flights above 32,000 feet (9,750 meters) “may resume due to diminished risks to U.S. civil aviation operations at those altitudes.”